alexjvr1/Velocity2020/NucelotideDiversityPlot.md

 #use the idepth file to generate depth per indiv for each chromosome
 ```

-And the missingness for the sits and variants bcf files
+And the missingness for the sites and variants bcf files
 ```
 for i in $(ls *withmissing.bcf); do vcftools --bcf $i --missing-indv; done